tytydraco/yessleep/out/Ive_only_met_two_of_my_three_roommates_until_now.md

 “That’s right,” my mother said in her same quiet, mousy voice.
 “I just… can’t bear to think.
 What if it had been you instead?”

 After finally finishing that smarting conversation with my parents, I switched off the lights.
 Set the figurine on my bedside table.
 For a minute or two, I tried to decompress.
 Think straight for the first time this  semester.
 Perhaps even my entire life.
 The image of Tommy’s body was burned into my brain.
 The roaches, his near lightless, sea-glass eyes.
-My eyes fluttered a little as the weight of the day began to set in on me.
+My own eyes fluttered a little as the weight of the day began to set in on me.

 Which is when I heard the whistling…

 It was raspier than usual, almost melding into what I can only describe as laughter.
 Despite every cell in my body reeling in protest, I rolled over in the hotel bed.
 And I glimpse an AC duct above, one  even smaller than the one in my apartment.
 Two, big yellow orbs peered down through the grating.
 The eyes of a Fiend.

+I’ll keep everyone posted.